ntk148v/koker/README.md

   - Nope, Koker isn't a production ready tool!
 - Can **Koker** perform every Docker tasks?
   - Nope, ofc, Koker doesn't aim to recreate every Docker's tasks.
 There are just some simple tasks for educational-purpose.
+- If you are looking for a tool similar to Docker in terms of functionality but do not require a daemon to operate, Podman is a suitable choice for you.

 ## 2. Getting started